ansys/pyhps/doc/source/contribute.rst

       # Activate it in a POSIX system
       source .venv/bin/activate

-      # Activate it in Windows CMD environment
+      # Activate it in a Windows CMD environment
       .venv\Scripts\activate.bat

       # Activate it in Windows Powershell